IBM/transformation-advisor-sdk/docs/GettingStarted.md

 }
 ```

-   Create the target.json file using this content:
+   Create the targets.json file using this content:
 ```
 {
-  "productName": "DemoOnCloud",
-  "productVersion": "19.0.0",
-  "runtime": "ACE"
+  "targets": [
+    {
+      "target": "ACE",
+      "issueCategories": [
+        "exit",
+        "cluster",
+        "security"
+      ]
+    }
+  ]
 }
 ```